guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 python manage.py runserver
 ```

-It's fine to ignore the warnings re migrations, now open a new terminal and head to the client dir and execute the sync one:
+It's fine to ignore the warnings regarding migrations, now open a new terminal and head to the client dir and execute the sync version of our client:

 ```sh
 cd API/client